Flissto/sudoku_showcase/README.md

 This project was created as a **technical showcase** to demonstrate:

 - Clean software design principles (OOP and MVC)
-- Maintainable code structure (Commentary)
+- Maintainable code structure (Type Hints, doxygen-compatible)
 - Separation of concerns (logic vs UI)
 - Practical implementation of constraint-based game logic
 - UI-driven Python application development